keith06388/mpptcharger2/README.md

 * ## Custom Panel Parts
 * Knurl pins (1.2mm x 20mm) https://www.amazon.com/dp/B0BC1VN8J9
 * Solar cells sunpower Gen 3 (small) or Gen 5 (large)
-*   Small cells car be orded cut into 3 sections, but I haven't found a source for cut large cell, but they can be cut with a fiber laser or potentially a razor or dremel
+*   Small cells can be ordered cut into 3 sections, but I haven't found a source for cut large cell, but they can be cut with a fiber laser or potentially a razor or dremel
 *   https://www.aliexpress.us/item/3256801658021801.html
 *   https://www.aliexpress.us/item/3256805555889765.html
 * Laminator sheets (5mil works well, but 3mil should work too)